DevertNet/bitcoin-predict-backend/README.md

 3. `bin/console doctrine:database:create`
 4. `bin/console doctrine:migrations:migrate`
 5. See Usage
-6. Install bitcoin-predict-frontend to see results in a graph
+6. Install https://github.com/DevertNet/bitcoin-predict-frontend to see results in a graph

 Webserver should use `/public` as doc root.
 But you can use ddev (config included) or maybe `bin/console server:start` to launch that thing for the frontend.